-Reporting period Cents Previous period Cents Net tangible assets per ordinary security 0.60 0.74
+Reporting period Cents Previous period Cents

+Net tangible assets per ordinary security 0.34 0.60

 4. Control gained over entities

 Not applicable.

 5. Loss of control over entities

 Not applicable.

 6. Dividends

 Current period There were no dividends paid, recommended or declared during the current financial period.

 Previous period There were no dividends paid, recommended or declared during the previous financial period.

 7. Dividend reinvestment plans

 Not applicable.

 8. Details of associates and joint venture entities

 Not applicable.

 9. Foreign entities

 Details of origin of accounting standards used in compiling the report:

 Not applicable.

 10. Audit qualification or review

 Details of audit/review dispute or qualification (if any):

 The financial statements have been audited and an unqualified opinion has been issued.

-11. Attachments

-Details of attachments (if any):

-The Annual Report of Optiscan Imaging Limited for the year ended 30 June 2019 is attached.

-Optiscan Imaging Limited Appendix 4E Preliminary final report olgried \\\\\
+Optiscan Imaging Limited Appendix 4E Preliminary final report